jalayrupera/comfyui-gemini-generator-nodes/README.md

 - ControlNet Auxiliary Preprocessors
 - RgThree's ComfyUI nodes

 ## Installation

 1. Install ComfyUI from the [official repository](https://github.com/comfyanonymous/ComfyUI)
-2. Install ComfyUI Manager from its repository
-3. Use ComfyUI Manager to install the required custom nodes
-4. Clone this repository into your `custom_nodes` directory.
+2. Clone this repository into your `custom_nodes` directory.

 3. Create a `config.json` file in the root directory of the custom node:
 ```json